omeka/Documentation/source/Reference/libraries/Omeka/Application/Resource/Options.rst

 Omeka_Application_Resource_Options
 ----------------------------------

+Package: :doc:`Application\\Resource </Reference/packages/Application/Resource/index>`

 .. php:class:: Omeka_Application_Resource_Options

-    Package: :doc:`Application\\Resource </Reference/packages/Application/Resource/index>`
+extends :php:class:`Zend_Application_Resource_ResourceAbstract`

     Retrieve all the options from the database.

-    Options are essentially site-wide variables that are stored in the database,for example the title of the site.
-Failure to load this resource currentlyindicates that Omeka needs to be installed.
+    Options are essentially site-wide variables that are stored in the database, for example the title of the site.
+Failure to load this resource currently indicates that Omeka needs to be installed.

-    .. php:attr:: _installerRedirect

     .. php:method:: init()

         :returns: array

     .. php:method:: setInstallerRedirect($flag)

-        :param unknown $flag:
+        :param $flag:

     .. php:method:: _convertMigrationSchema($options)

         If necessary, convert from the old sequentially-numbered migration scheme to the new timestamped migrations.

-        :param unknown $options:
+        :param $options:
         :returns: void.